SamanvayaArava/Capstone_project/README.md

 Research question:  Can we create a machine learning model for dataset that correctly decodes Auslan signs, and if so, how can we improve it?

-Dataset: Australian Sign Language signs - UCI Machine Learning Repository This dataset comprises 6,650 samples, representing 95 distinct Auslan signs.
+Dataset: Australian Sign Language signs - UCI Machine Learning Repository.
+This dataset comprises 6,650 samples, representing 95 distinct Auslan signs.

 Motivation: Developing a machine learning model for Auslan sign recognition involves complex sequence classification, which is a challenging problem in computer vision.
 The potential applications of such a model in assistive technology, education, and communication systems are significant.